AdobeDocs/journeys.en/help/using/building-journeys/sharing-field-list.md

 ## profile

-This field group is specific to journeyStepEvent: this event is in relation with journey, and doesn’t have the identityMap, describing the profile identity, if any.
+This field group is specific to journeyStepEvent: this event is in relation with journey, and doesn't have the identityMap, describing the profile identity, if any.

 For journeyStepEvent, we need also to add fields related to the identity: